Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

 \begin{remark} {\rm (Relation to the cyclohedron)} Let $C$ be a projective line.
-Any anti-holomorphic involution of $C$ induces an anti-holomorphic involution of $\ol{M}_n(C)$, with fixed point set $\ol{M}_n(C)^\R$ identified with the moduli space of stable parametrized $n$-marked disks.
-The symmetric group $S_n$ acts by permutation, and the quotient by $S_{n-1}$ is isomorphic to the subset $\ol{M}_n(C)^{\R,+}$ of $\ol{M}_n(C)^\R$ such that the marked points $z_0,\ldots,z_n$ occur in cyclic order around the boundary of the disk.
-The action of $S^1$ by rotation preserves $\ol{M}_n(C)^{\R,+}$ and the quotient is the cyclohedron $\Cycl_n$, that is, the moduli space of points on the circle compactified by allowing bubbling, see Markl \cite{markl:free}.
-In this sense it is slight abuse of terminology to call $\ol{M}_n(C)$ the complexification of $\Cycl_n$; rather, $\ol{M}_n(C)$ is the complexification of a circle bundle over $\Cycl_n$.
-This dishonesty will be somewhat remedied in the last section when we consider $\ol{M}_n(C)$ with its circle action. \end{remark}
+Any anti-holomorphic involution of $C$ induces an anti-holomorphic involution of $\ovl{M}_n(C)$, with fixed point set $\ovl{M}_n(C)^\R$ identified with the moduli space of stable parametrized $n$-marked disks.
+The symmetric group $S_n$ acts by permutation, and the quotient by $S_{n-1}$ is isomorphic to the subset $\ovl{M}_n(C)^{\R,+}$ of $\ovl{M}_n(C)^\R$ such that the marked points $z_0,\ldots,z_n$ occur in cyclic order around the boundary of the disk.
+The action of $S^1$ by rotation preserves $\ovl{M}_n(C)^{\R,+}$ and the quotient is the cyclohedron $\Cycl_n$, that is, the moduli space of points on the circle compactified by allowing bubbling, see Markl \cite{markl:free}.
+In this sense it is slight abuse of terminology to call $\ovl{M}_n(C)$ the complexification of $\Cycl_n$; rather, $\ovl{M}_n(C)$ is the complexification of a circle bundle over $\Cycl_n$. \end{remark} .1in

-The boundary structure of the moduli space $\ol{M}_n(C)$ is described in the following.
+The boundary structure of the moduli space $\ovl{M}_n(C)$ is described in the following.

-\begin{proposition} The boundary of $\ol{M}_n(C)$ is the union of the following subspaces (which will be divisors once the algebraic structure on $\ol{M}_n(C)$ is introduced): For each subset $I \subset \{ 1, \ldots, n\}$ of order at least two a subspace $ \iota_I : D_I \to \ol{M}_n(C) $ where the markings for $i \in I$ have bubbled off onto an (unparametrized) sphere bubble.
-The subspace $D_I$ admits a homeomorphism $ \varphi_I: D_I \to \ol{M}_{0,|I|+1} \times \ol{M}_{n - |I| + 1}(C) .$ \end{proposition}
+\begin{proposition} The boundary of $\ovl{M}_n(C)$ is the union of the following subspaces (which will be divisors once the algebraic structure on $\ovl{M}_n(C)$ is introduced): For each subset $I \subset \{ 1, \ldots, n\}$ of order at least two a subspace $ \iota_I : D_I \to \ovl{M}_n(C) $ where the markings for $i \in I$ have bubbled off onto an (unparametrized) sphere bubble.
+The subspace $D_I$ admits a homeomorphism $ \varphi_I: D_I \to \ovl{M}_{0,|I|+1} \times \ovl{M}_{n - |I| + 1}(C) .$ \end{proposition}

-For any $\beta \in \ol{M}_n(C)$, the pull-back $\iota_I^* \beta$ to a subspace $D_I$ has a K\"unneth decomposition
+For any $\beta \in \ovl{M}_n(C)$, the pull-back $\iota_I^* \beta$ to a subspace $D_I$ has a K\"unneth decomposition

-for some index set $J$ and classes $\beta_{1,j} \in H(\ol{M}_{0,|I|+1})$ and $\beta_{2,j} \in \ol{M}_{n-|I| + 1}(C)$.
+for some index set $J$ and classes $\beta_{1,j} \in H(\ovl{M}_{0,|I|+1})$ and $\beta_{2,j} \in \ovl{M}_{n-|I| + 1}(C)$.
 In general, the moduli space of stable maps is not smooth.
-However, the space $\ol{M}_n(C)$, as a special case of Fulton-MacPherson \cite{fm:compact}, is a compact smooth manifold.
-In particular, any subset $D_I$ has a homology class $[D_I] \in H_2(\ol{M}_n(C),\Z)$ and a dual class $\gamma_I \in H^2(\ol{M}_n(C),\Z)$, although we work with rational coefficients below.
+However, the space $\ovl{M}_n(C)$, as a special case of Fulton-MacPherson \cite{fm:compact}, is a compact smooth manifold.
+In particular, any subset $D_I$ has a homology class $[D_I] \in H_2(\ovl{M}_n(C),\Z)$ and a dual class $\gamma_I \in H^2(\ovl{M}_n(C),\Z)$, although we work with rational coefficients below.
 Let $\Lambda$ be a vector space.

 \begin{definition} {\rm (Trace on a CohFT algebra)} A ($C$-based, $\Lambda$-valued) {\em trace} on a CohFT algebra $V$ is a collection of $S_n$-invariant (with Koszul signs) multilinear maps